jvanbockryck/nem-catapult-metadata-proposal/README.md

 ### Update LocalWind metadata and update the e-token mosaic
 The red parts are the updates.
 Green are new metadata.
-This extension shows that having multiple instances of the same metadata type is also usefull.
+This extension shows that having multiple instances of the same metadata type is also useful.
 In our case, the e-token generation is based on two oracles: localwind.electricity and localwind.e-tokenwhitelist.

 A new NEM Catapult metadata property is here introduced, to indicate a whitelist is required:
 > **"nem:whitelist"** (should be true)